Is Wealthfront Legit?

 Computer Software

-Wealthfront doesn’t offer any desktop or browser platforms.
-The robo accounts are mostly hands-off, with the dashboard providing basic tools like funds transfer and a retirement calculator.
+Wealthfront does not have a browser or desktop platform.
+Robo accounts are mostly hands-off, with the dashboard on the website providing a funds-transfer tool and a retirement calculator.

-The robo accounts are even more hands-off.
-Users deposit cash, and Wealthfront invests it into ETFs or bonds.
-The website provides a funds-transfer tool and a retirement calculator.
+Robo accounts are even more hands-off.
+Customers deposit cash, and Wealthfront invests the money into ETFs or bonds.
+The dashboard on the website has a funds-transfer tool and a retirement calculator.
+A Rewards link at the top of the site advertises bonuses for various activities, such as inviting friends to the company.

 Mobile App